Backbase/mx-integration-transactions/README.md

-# MX integration service demo for Backbase DBS Service
+# MX integration service demo for transaction categorization in DBS Transactions
 This service enables you to use MX to categorize transactions.

 Installation